Email ads are huge. Few publishers realize they can be extremely effective in their overall ad campaign. You’ve probably heard of native advertising.

 Native ads are made to look like any other element on the page.
 They have also been proven to be created more persuasively because they look like they belong to the website.
 But what exactly is it native email ad, and how does it differ from a typical display ad?
 We’ll look at the basic steps to get started.

 An email newsletter is a carefully crafted piece of content.
-You create them for users who already trust you and they’ve committed to being your loyal readers.
-Newsletters help you in building reader habits in your audience.
-They spend more time on your site and they’re more likely to subscribe to your paid memberships.
+You create them for users who already trust you.
+Newsletters help you in building reader habits.
+They spend more time on your site and are more likely to subscribe to your paid memberships.

-For instance, The NYT newsletter readers consume 2X content as those who aren’t newsletter subscribers, and they’re twice as likely to become paying users.
-In other words, your newsletter subscribers are more valuable than your other audiences like visitors from social media and organic search.
+For instance, the New York Times’ newsletter readers consume 2X content as those who aren’t newsletter subscribers and are twice as likely to become paying users.
+In other words, your newsletter subscribers are more valuable than your other audiences, like visitors from social media and organic search.
 It’s imperative to deliver the best user experience to them.
 So, being one of the least disruptive ad formats, native ads are best suited for your email subscribers.

 – Zach Seward, Chief Product Officer and Executive Editor, Quartz

 Placing native ads in your email newsletters is not rocket science.
-You can use Google Ad Manager to serve them the same way you deliver programmatic ads on your sites.
+You can use Google Ad Manager to serve them like you deliver programmatic ads on your sites.
 Using monetization platforms can make your work even more convenient.
-If you want to keep it more simple, you can use the manual method.
+If you want to keep it simpler, use the manual method.
 Let’s look at all of them.